Print Recipe

 • 3 tbsp extra-virgin olive oil

-• salt (for seasoning)
+• kosher salt (for seasoning)

 • extra-virgin olive oil (for garnishing)